 On top of that, the city has tons of other fun activities to offer.
 These include the aforementioned zipline tours, sledding and snow tubing, and of course, tours of the famous House on the Rock, which is totally worth seeing no matter what time of year you visit.

-As you can see, there are a huge number of spectacular things to do in Wisconsin in winter, and believe or not, this list is just the tip of the iceberg.
-That said, these are, in our opinion, the very best of the amazing ways to fill your winter with fun while in the state, meaning picking and choosing options from this list is a sure fire way to ensure you have an absolutely amazing season.
+As you can see, there are a huge number of spectacular things to do in Wisconsin in winter and believe it or not, this list is just the tip of the iceberg.
+That said, these are, in our opinion, the very best of the amazing ways to fill your winter with fun while in the state, meaning picking and choosing options from this list is a sure-fire way to ensure you have an absolutely amazing season.